-Which foods are causing problems for your ulcerative colitis (UC)?
-That's the million-dollar question.
+Which foods cause problems for your ulcerative colitis (UC)?
 The answer is different for everyone.

-To figure out which foods make you feel worse, try an elimination diet.
+To figure out what makes you feel worse, do some detective work.
 For several weeks, keep a diary of what you eat and when you have flares.
 Then look for patterns.
-Avoid things that seem to bring on cramps or a trip to the bathroom.
+Avoid things that seem to cause cramps or a trip to the bathroom.
 See if your symptoms get better or go away.

 Making the transition to college with ulcerative colitis can feel overwhelming at times.
 You're dealing with new demands of schoolwork and social life.
 On top of that, you're adjusting to a new living environment while managing a chronic illness.

 If you’re living on campus, you may be sharing a dorm room and bathroom.
 And you’ll want to be careful about eating cafeteria food that triggers ulcerative colitis symptoms.

 Just because you have UC doesn't mean you can’t thrive in every facet of college...